 If you grow your roses in the shade, the stems may become leggy and sparse, and they may develop an unattractive appearance.
-This is because they will grow in erratic patterns, otherwise known as “growing wild,” in an effort to find sun.
+This is because they will grow in erratic patterns in an effort to find sun.

 Can Roses Get Too Much Sun?